best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Titles and labels are important parts of table design.
 They help users understand the data.
 They are particularly important if the table is copied and placed into another context.

-In terms of accessibility, if users cannot find or understand the data they need your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
+In terms of accessibility, if users cannot find or understand the data they need, your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
 It may also fail accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels).

-Be consistent when writing titles for spreadsheets, worksheets, tables and column headings.
-A lack of consistency within a publication and between different releases limits machine readability.
+It is also important to be consistent when writing titles for spreadsheets, worksheets, tables and column headings.
+A lack of consistency within a publication and between different releases, limits machine readability.

 Pointers:
 * Make sure the overall title for your spreadsheet gives a clear description of the data and includes the time period and geographical region the data applies to.